Fisheries and Wildlife (FW)

 FW 320, INTRODUCTORY POPULATION DYNAMICS, 4 Credits

-Principles and concepts of population dynamics related to fish and wildlife populations; methods of estimating abundance, mortality, sustainable harvest levels and extinction risk; hands-on introduction to models for population analysis.
+Examines the principles and concepts of population dynamics related to fish and wildlife populations.
+Engages in methods of estimating abundance, mortality, sustainable harvest levels and extinction risk.
+Introduces hands-on modelling for population analysis in lecture and labs.

 Available via Ecampus